-So your Africa travel budget will really depend on what you do and how you do it.
-I’ve known backpackers who travelled Africa on a shoestring and they kept costs low by not doing many safaris or activities.
+Your Africa travel budget will really depend on what you do and how you do it.
+I’ve known backpackers who travelled Africa on a tiny budget and they kept costs low by not doing many safaris or activities.
 But that’s not for me.
 I love going on safari!

-My first trip to the continent in 2009 lasted 6 months and my itinerary included 2 different volunteering placements in Zambia and Tanzania, an epic 3-day train ride, a trek up Kilimanjaro a 2-and-a-half month overland safari through (Kenya, Uganda, Rwanda, Tanzania, Malawi, Zambia, Botswana, Namibia and South Africa) and a 2 week road trip along South Africa’s Garden Route.
+My first trip to Africa in 2009 lasted 6 months and my itinerary included 2 different volunteering placements in Zambia and Tanzania, an epic 3-day trip on the Tazara train, a trek up Kilimanjaro a 2.5-month overland safari through (Kenya, Uganda, Rwanda, Tanzania, Malawi, Zambia, Botswana, Namibia and South Africa) and a 2-week road trip along South Africa’s Garden Route.

-It’s going to vary for everyone, but I can tell you what I spent, and then hopefully, it will give you a good idea of what you might spend.
+Your trip will be different to my trip, but I can tell you what I spent, and then hopefully, it will give you a good idea of what you might spend.
 Bear in mind that I am not an extreme budget traveller, I’m what you would call a ‘flashpacker’, but I was also travelling for a long time so I didn’t go crazy either.

-I won’t include these costs in my overall budget at the bottom, as these costs have lots of variables, but here’s what I spent my money on:
+I won’t include these costs in my overall budget at the bottom, as they costs have lots of variables, but here’s what I spent my money on:

 Flights really depend on where you fly to/from.
 Flying through London, Amsterdam, Singapore or Dubai are usually good options.

 The last time I flew to Dar es Salaam, Tanzania from Manchester, UK, the flight cost me £525 return and with Emirates.
 I just did a flight comparison from the US and Australia and it wasn’t a lot extra to fly from there.
 But the key is to book early to get the cheapest flights!